ethz-coss/global-city-growth/readme/README_OUTPUT_DATA.md

 # Boundaries & population of cities: USA (1850–2020) and World (1975–2025)

+This repository provides:

-This repository provides **city boundaries** and **population** for the United States (1850-2020) and the world (1975-2025).
+1) **City boundaries** and **population** for the United States (1850-2020) and the world (1975-2025).
 Data are organized around the idea of **cluster_growth**: a stable city boundary computed for a time window $(y_1, y_2)$, within which growth is measured consistently.
 Among the numerous city definition, this definition has two main advantages: (i) it dynamically adjusts as urban areas expand; and (ii) it is consistent across space and time, facilitating comparative analyses.

+2) Data and projections of the share of world population living in cities of 1 million people or more between 1975 and 2100.

 See the [paper](https://arxiv.org/abs/2510.12417).